ericoporto/ags-manual-wiki/StartingOff.md

 ## Starting off

-The tutorial has now been updated for AGS 3.0.
+The tutorial is currently being updated for AGS 3.5 but should be sufficient to be followed as-is.
+Please be patient as all parts are updated.
 Follow the links below to run through it.

 - [Tutorial Part 1 - Creating the game](acintro1)
 - [Tutorial Part 2 - Creating your first room](acintro2)